-- (a) In addition to the evidences produced by the appellant before the adjudicating authority during the course of the proceedings, he is permitted to produce before the Appellate Authority additional evidences in the following cases: - (i) where evidence that ought to be admitted has been refused by the adjudicating authority or Appellate Authority; or - where the appellant was prevented by sufficient cause from producing the evidence which he was called upon to produce by the adjudicating authority or Appellate Authority; or - (iii) where the appellant was prevented by sufficient cause from producing before the adjudicating authority or Appellate Authority, any evidence which is relevant to any ground of appeal; or - (iv) where the adjudicating authority or the Appellate Authority has made the order appealed against without giving sufficient opportunity to the appellant to adduce evidence relevant to any ground of appeal. - (b) The evidence shall be admitted only after the Appellate Authority or Appellate Tribunal records in writing the reasons for its admission. - (c) The Appellate Authority or Appellate Tribunal shall not take any evidence produced under sub-rule (1) unless the reason for its admission is not recorded in writing and the adjudicating authority has been allowed a reasonable opportunity - - (i) to examine the evidence or document or to cross-examine any witness produced by the appellant; or
+- (a) In addition to the evidence produced by the appellant before the adjudicating authority during the course of the proceedings, he is permitted to produce before the appellate authority additional evidences in the following cases: - (i) where evidence that ought to be admitted has been refused by the adjudicating authority or Appellate Authority; or - where the appellant was prevented by sufficient cause from producing the evidence which he was called upon to produce by the adjudicating authority or Appellate Authority; or - (iii) where the appellant was prevented by sufficient cause from producing before the adjudicating authority or Appellate Authority, any evidence which is relevant to any ground of appeal; or - (iv) where the adjudicating authority or the Appellate Authority has made the order appealed against without giving sufficient opportunity to the appellant to adduce evidence relevant to any ground of appeal. - (b) The evidence shall be admitted only after the appellate authority or Appellate Tribunal records in writing the reasons for its admission. - (c) The appellate authority or Appellate Tribunal shall not take any evidence produced under sub-rule (1) unless the reason for its admission is not recorded in writing and the adjudicating authority has been allowed a reasonable opportunity - - (i) to examine the evidence or document or to cross-examine any witness produced by the appellant; or

-- (ii) to produce any evidence or any witness in rebuttal of the evidence produced by the appellant under sub-rule (1). - (ii) The above Rules shall not affect the power of the Appellate Authority or the Appellate Tribunal to direct the production of any document or the examination of any witness to enable it to dispose of the appeal
+- (ii) to produce any evidence or any witness in rebuttal of the evidence produced by the appellant under sub-rule (1). - (d) The above rules shall not affect the power of the appellate authority or the Appellate Tribunal to direct the production of any document or the examination of any witness to enable it to dispose of the appeal.

-(a) Similar provisions are contained in Section 86 of the Finance Act, 1994 & Section 35B of the Central Excise Act, 1944.
+Similar provisions are contained in section 86 of the Finance Act, 1994 and section 35B of the Central Excise Act, 1944.